splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

       <h3>Configure multiple GCP projects<a name="gcp-projects" class="headerlink" href="#gcp-projects" title="Permalink to this headline">¶</a></h3>
    </embed>

-To monitor multiple GCP projects with the integration, repeat these steps for each one of them.
+To monitor multiple GCP projects with the integration, you have two options:

-Note that you can configure GCP so that metrics from a scoping project and its monitored project are available in both projects.
-See more about GCP settings in :new-page:`Overview of viewing metrics for multiple projects <https://cloud.google.com/monitoring/settings>`.
-Observability Cloud supports shared metrics for projects related two levels only.
+* Repeat the steps described in this section for each one of the projects.

+* Follow the instructions in GCP's :new-page:`Overview of viewing metrics for multiple projects <https://cloud.google.com/monitoring/settings>` to attach monitored projects to the one you've already configured.

 .. _gcp-three: